hynek/structlog/README.rst

 .. begin

-``structlog`` makes structured logging in Python easy by either *augmenting* your *existing* logger if you need interoperability or supplying you with a lightweight logging layer if you want *performance* and *simplicity*.

-Structured logging means that you don't log out hard-to-parse and hard-to-come-up-with prose.
-Instead think of log entries as events that happen in a context that is made up from key/value pairs.

-This approach has numerous advantages:
+``structlog`` makes logging in Python less painful and more powerful by adding structure to your log entries.

+It's up to you whether you want ``structlog`` to take care about the **output** of your log entries or whether you prefer to **forward** them to an existing logging system like the standard library's ``logging`` module.

 Easier Logging
 ==============

-You will immediately appreciate the convenience of key/value-based logging:
+You can stop writing prose and start thinking in terms of an event that happens in the context of key/value pairs:

 .. code-block:: pycon